 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Food Service Managers job description, Food Service Managers salary, Food Service Managers information, what is the job of a Food Service Manager like, pros and cons about Food Service Managers, colleges and universities for Food Service Managers, is Food Service Managers the right career for me, Medium careers to get into, careers in Management
+Food Service Managers job description, Food Service Managers salary, Food Service Managers information, what is the job of a Food Service Manager like, pros and cons about Food Service Managers, colleges and universities for Food Service Managers, is Food Service Managers the right career for me, careers in Management